 How To Make Fabric Mushrooms

-The first thing you need to do is to print the mushroom/fungi images onto fabric.
-There are different ways that this can be done; I choose the freezer paper method.
-This is very similar to how I print onto paper napkins and tissue paper, the main difference being freezer paper.
+The first step is to print the mushroom/fungi images onto fabric.
+There are different ways to do this; I chose the freezer paper method.
+This is very similar to how I print onto paper napkins and tissue paper; the main difference is the use of freezer paper.

 Printing The Images Onto The Fabric

 Step 1: Firstly, using an iron on a hot setting with the steam turned off, iron freezer paper to the cotton fabric.
-Make sure the plastic-coated side of the paper is in contact with the material.
+Ensure the plastic-coated side of the paper is in direct contact with the material.
 Iron until the paper has stuck to the fabric.

 (If you want to avoid using freezer paper, you can buy cotton sheets already prepared for printing.
 But you don’t get to choose the fabric.)

-Step 3: Place the freezer-backed paper into your inkjet printer’s paper feeder.
+Step 3: Insert the freezer-backed paper into your inkjet printer’s paper tray or feeder.
 Ensure the paper is placed so the fabric side will be printed on (and not the freezer paper).

 Print the mushroom collection you have chosen onto the fabric sheet.
-Make sure you choose the best-quality print option in the printer settings menu.
+Ensure you select the highest-quality print option in the printer settings menu.

 Step 4: The printed fabric can be removed from the freezer paper backing by gently pulling it apart.